Sorting Analysis¶

 Any sorting algorithm, which has to be implemented, has to be derived from this class.
 Now we shall see data members and member functions of this class.

-• hist_arr - A 2D numpy array, holding the instances of array, as exchange is performed
+name- Name of the Sorting Algorithmcount- Holds the number of basic operations performedhist_arr- A 2Dnumpyarray, holding the instances of array, as exchange is performed

 Now we shall implement the class BubbleSort